MinnPost

 MinnPost is a nonprofit online newspaper in Minneapolis, founded in 2007, with a focus on Minnesota news.

-Funding

-MinnPost's initial funding of $850,000 came from four families: John and Sage Cowles, Lee Lynch and Terry Saario, Joel and Laurie Kramer, and David and Vicki Cox.
-The Knight Foundation in Miami, Florida initially donated US$250,000 and in 2008 subsequently granted additional funds to expand local reporting.

-Major foundation support has come from the Blandin Foundation, Otto Bremer Foundation, Bush Foundation, Carolyn Foundation, Central Corridor Funders Collaborative, Ethics and Excellence in Journalism Foundation, John S. and James L. Knight Foundation, Martin and Brown Foundation, Joyce Foundation, The McKnight Foundation, The Minneapolis Foundation, Pohlad Family Foundation, and The Saint Paul Foundation.

-In March 2014, MinnPost announced that, thanks to a grant from the John S. and James L. Knight Foundation, MinnPost and online news site Voice of San Diego "will engage in a two-stage process over the next two-plus years: First, to develop systems and adopt best practices that manage member information and facilitate significant membership growth.
-And second, to test out and then adopt new products, services and experiences for members that will make thousands more readers want to be members rather than non-paying readers.
-Each organization will receive $600,000 over the next two years."

 Content and format

 The site does not endorse candidates for office or publish unsigned editorials representing an institutional position.
 MinnPost encourages broad-ranging, civil discussion from many points of view, subject to the discretion of a moderator.

 Content is "politics, government, science, health, culture" and other subjects including the environment, education and the arts.
 The non-profit model was estimated to save MinnPost about 15% of a traditional newspaper's outlays.
 The format takes its shape from online newspapers.
 At first, MinnPost published a print version of about eight pages at the lunch hour to high traffic locations.
 The print on demand model and print version was discontinued during the newspaper's first year.

 The organization is part of a much-discussed trend away from print toward online media.
 Quoted by Minnesota Public Radio News, Laurie Schwab, executive director of the Online News Association, said in June 2007, 45 percent of the association's 1,100 members "started working at print publications and migrated online".